Okazakee/mcserver-lazymc-docker/README.md

   - `-e SERVER_PROVIDER="<paper>"`
 - Lazymc Version
   - **Name:** `LAZYMC_VERSION`
-  - Set this to the version of `lazymc` you want to use.
+  - Set this to the version of Lazymc you want to use.
-  - If not set, the [latest release](https://github.com/timvisee/lazymc/releases/latest) will be used.
+  - Default value: `latest`.
   - `-e LAZYMC_VERSION="<latest>"`
 - Minecraft Version
   - **Name:** `MC_VERSION`
   - Set this to the Minecraft version that the server should support.
   - Note: there must be a PaperMC (or alternatives) release for the specified version of Minecraft.
-  - If this is not set, the latest version supported by PaperMC (or alternatives) will be used.
+  - Default value: `latest`.
   - Changing this on an existing server will change the version *without wiping the server*.
   - `-e MC_VERSION="<latest>"`
 - Server Build
   - **Name:** `SERVER_BUILD`
   - Set this to the number of the PaperMC (or alternatives) build that the server should use (**not the Minecraft version**).
-  - If this is not set, the latest PaperMC (or alternatives) build for the specified `MC_VERSION` will be used.
+  - Default value: `latest`.
   - Changing this on an existing server will change the version *without wiping the server*.
   - `-e SERVER_BUILD="<latest>"`
 - RAM